MatveiAleksandrovich/telegram_bots/README.md

 # Telegram_Bots
 _Bots with different features and goals.
-Created to help and simplify your life._
+Created to help and simplify your(my) life._

 ----